 We find this species to be the most commonly found

 Padilla Bay, along the east side of March Point.

 on the valves.

-the shell by making the two valves difficult to twist apart.
+margin, which likely strengthens the shell by making the two valves

-here to clearly show the gap--in full closure they interlock
+slightly apart here to clearly show the gap--in full closure they